Preview of Upcoming Programs

 Hillel Bagel Brunch

-Meet, greet, and enjoy a delicious bagel brunch with other families, Jewish student leaders, and Cornell Hillel's staff.
-Before heading home on Sunday, drop by Willard Straight Hall with your family for a great meal and to take in gorgeous Ithaca fall views.
+Meet, greet, and enjoy a delicious bagel brunch with other families, Jewish student leaders, and Grinspoon Hillel's staff.
+Before heading home on Sunday, drop by Willard Straight Hall with your family for a great meal and to take in gorgeous Ithaca fall views from the Terrace.
 Free event.
 Food will be kosher.
-Questions, email stj39@cornell.edu.
+To RSVP, please email stj39@cornell.edu with the full name of each person in your party.

 11:00 AM